 The Susquehanna Council, BSA serves more than 2,100 youth through the leadership of 1,000 adult volunteers.
 Scouting provides programs to youth in five counties in Central Pennsylvania – Clinton, Lycoming, Northumberland, Snyder, and Union.
 The Council is also home to beautiful Camp Karoondinha along Penns Creek in western Union County.
-Each summer we provide exceptional programming to Cub Scouts, Boy Scouts and Venturers.
+Each summer we provide exceptional programming to Cub Scouts, Scouts BSA and Venturers.
 We are building character in the youth of our communities, one child at a time.

 About The BSA

 is one of the largest youth organizations in the United States, with more than 2.4 million youth participants and nearly one million adult volunteers.
 The BSA was founded in 1910, and since then, more than 110 million Americans have been participants in BSA programs at some time.
 The BSA is part of the international Scout Movement and became a founding member organization of the World Organization of the Scout Movement in 1922.

 The BSA’s goal is to train youth in responsible citizenship, character development, and self-reliance through participation in a wide range of outdoor activities, educational programs, and, at older age levels, career-oriented programs in partnership with community organizations.
 For younger members, the Scout method is part of the program to instill typical Scouting values such as trustworthiness, good citizenship, and outdoor skills, through a variety of activities such as camping, aquatics, and hiking.
 In order to further these outdoor activities, the BSA has four high-adventure bases: Northern Tier